 Sometimes I wonder would what would've happened had I not got up from my seat 29 years ago.
-Turns out, that same little boy dramatically changed the lives of a lot of people because he grew up to be the coronavirus.
-So the next time you see a kid in danger, give pause before leaping to the rescue as they could be a ticking pathogen bomb.
+Turns out, that same little boy dramatically changed the lives of a lot of people because he grew up to be The Coronavirus <cue dramatic music>.
+So the next time you see a kid in danger, give pause before leaping to the rescue as they could be a ticking global pathogen bomb.

-😁Everything is true except the 'What Would've Happened...?' part and this was purposely written in a clickbait style cause it's such a dumb little story best told in person... so forgive the ACTION EXTREMENESS that was laid on pretty thick.😁
+😁Ok... so everything is true except the coronavirus part and this was purposely written in a clickbait style cause it's such a dumb little story that is best told in person... so forgive the ACTION EXTREMENESS that was laid on pretty thick.